C-Aoudair/alx-low_level_programming/README.md

 - **[0x1A-hash_tables](./0x1A-hash_tables)**: Learning about hash tables and their implementation.
 - **[0x1C-makefiles](./0x1C-makefiles)**: Mastering makefiles for automating the build process.
 - **[0x1E-search_algorithms](./0x1E-search_algorithms)**: Exploring various search algorithms and their efficiencies.

-## How to Use

-To get started with any of the projects, navigate to the corresponding directory and follow the instructions provided in the individual project files.

 ## License